We ship orders within 48 hours for quick delivery.

 The heat indicator shows the thermostat is calling for heat and the baseboard heater should be operating.

-Possible reasons include: • Breaker is off • Wiring is incorrect • Wrong voltage version was selected • Heater load exceeds the rating • Room temperature is already above the set temperature • Wall box wiring is not compatible • The thermostat is not compatible with your heater • The heater itself has an issue
+Possible reasons include the breaker is off, wiring is incorrect, the wrong voltage version was selected, the heater load exceeds the rating, room temperature is already above the set temperature, wall box wiring is not compatible, the thermostat is not compatible with your heater, or the heater itself has an issue.

 Turn off power at the breaker before inspecting wiring.